Table of Contents[Hide][Show]

 As mentioned, if you’ve been following the narrative for Guilty Gear, the Strive installment will continue with the narrative from Guilty Gear Xrd, providing the conclusion to Sol Badguy’s saga.
 Visually, the game is stunning, and reception has been positive since the installment was launched.

 Platform: PC, PS4, Xbox One, Arcade

-Tekken is one of the more recognizable arcade fighting games out there.
-The series was started in 1994 and is still receiving new mainline installments and spin-off games.
-In terms of mainline games, Tekken 7 is the latest available and if you’ve been following the narrative, this game picks up after the events of Tekken 6 where Heihachi Mishima and Kazuya are going through their final battle.
+Tekken is one of the more recognizable arcade fighting games of all time.
+The series was started in 1994 and is still receiving new mainline installments and spin-off games to this day.
+In terms of mainline games, Tekken 7 is the latest available and if you’ve been following the narrative, this game picks up after the events of Tekken 6 in which Heihachi Mishima and Kazuya are going through their final battle.
 Fortunately, you don’t have to be into the narrative to have a ton of fun here.

 As mentioned, this is an arcade-style video game.
-It’s easy to pick up and play, not to mention that there are quite a few different characters to pick from.
-Additionally you’ll find some notable new features added into this gameplay as well such as Rage Art.
-It’s a new move that can only be done when a character is in Rage mode but if pulled off successfully, you’ll enter a cinematic that ultimately causes 30% of damage.
-However, if you miss the shot then you won’t be able to perform another Rage Art until the next round.
+It’s easy to pick up and play and has plenty of characters to choose from.
+Additionally, you’ll find some notable new features added to the gameplay as well such as Rage Art.
+This new move can only be done when a character is in Rage mode, but if pulled off successfully, you’ll enter a cinematic that ultimately causes 30% of damage.

 #1 Mortal Kombat 11